 Prior to the creation of the K-12 School Shooting Database, a landscape of publicly available information compiled on school shootings came from a wealth of sources including peer-reviewed studies, government reports, archived newspapers, mainstream media, non-profit entities, private websites, personal blogs, and crowd-sourced lists.
 Individually, however, these platforms failed to capture the magnitude of the problem.
 For example, government reports on school shootings by the US Secret Service, FBI, and Department of Education provide an explanation of factors contributing to shootings, but do not catalog a comprehensive list of the incidents.
 Lists of shootings reported by the media identify a large number of incidents, but provide few details beyond the date and location.
 Databases of school shootings on blogs and crowd-sourced websites have extensive lists of school shootings, but lack citations to any primary source.
 Without a common methodology for data collection, individual data sources are limited in both validity and utility.
 There still is not a consensus for what actually defines a school shooting to serve as the inclusion/exclusion criteria across the different datasets.

 To answer the question “How many school shootings have occurred” and address the void of centralized and available data, the K-12 SSDB was created.
-The product is a filtered, deconflicted, and cross-referenced database of more than 2,060 K-12 school shootings from 1970 to present.
-This database was collated from the previously referenced sources as well as new and continued research by the authors.
+The product is a filtered, deconflicted, and cross-referenced database of more than 2,300 K-12 school shootings from 1970 to present.
+This database was collated from the previously referenced sources as well as new and continued research by the author.

 The methodology for populating the K- 12 SSDB started by first establishing a definition of a school shooting and then following a 3-step process: